 21. Bradbury Building

-The Bradbury building is the oldest commercial building remaining in the Historic core of downtown Los Angeles.
+The Bradbury building is the oldest commercial building remaining in the historic core of downtown Los Angeles.

-The Bradbury building is the oldest commercial building remaining in the Historic core of downtown Los Angeles.
+The Bradbury building is the oldest commercial building remaining in the historic core of downtown Los Angeles.

 The Bradbury Building is an architectural landmark in downtown L.A., renowned for its stunning interior.
 Featuring ornate ironwork, marble stairs, and open cage elevators, the building has been the setting for many films, including “Blade Runner.”